dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/usercontrol-overview.md

 :::image type="content" source="media/usercontrol-overview/designer.png" alt-text="The user control designer in Visual Studio for Windows Forms":::

-For an example of a working user control, see [How to create a user control (Windows Forms .NET)](how-to-create-usercontrol.md).
+For an example of a working user control, see [How to create a user control](how-to-create-usercontrol.md).